 Ask the landlord to have the apartment cleaned, the carpet cleaned or replaced, the walls painted and any repairs done BEFORE you move in.
 Also, you should have an attorney review your lease before you sign it.
 The Alliance for Children’s Rights can help you.
 Email email@example.com or call 213.368.6010 to get started.

 Inspect the apartment with the landlord BEFORE you move in.
-Make sure that:
+Make sure:

 - There are no cracks or holes in the walls, floors, or ceilings.

-- No signs of rats or insects (beware of bed bugs if furniture is included in the rent).
+- You see no signs of rats or insects (beware of bed bugs if furniture is included in the rent).

-- There is hot and cold water in the bathroom and kitchen, and that there are no leaks.
+- The bathroom and kitchen have hot and cold water, and there are no leaks.